Natural Health Enterprises since 1975

 Antioxidants

-Certain antioxidant nutrients & herbs rich in them, are valuable in preventing free radical damage to the heart.
-Others can help the heart recover.
+Certain antioxidant nutrients and herbs rich in them, are valuable in preventing free radical damage to the heart.
+Others can help the heart recover and and improve circulatory health.

-The following antioxidants offer great benefit for the heart:
+The following antioxidants offer great benefit for the heart and circulation:

-Vitamin E, Vitamin C, OPC's (antioxidant compounds from maritime pine bark, grape seeds, & curcumin/tumeric), ellagitannins (from red raspberries, grapes and other fruits), co-enzyme Q-10 (improves oxygen transfer), lignans special antioxidants in flaxseed), tocotrienols (powerful antioxidants related to vitamin E), & negatively ionized hydrogen (the strongest antioxidant).
+Vitamin E, Vitamin C, OPC's (antioxidant compounds from maritime pine bark, grape seeds, and curcumin/turmeric), ellagitannins (from red raspberries, grapes and other fruits), co-enzyme Q-10 (improves oxygen transfer), Super Oxide Dismutase ("SOD", as found in barley grass), lignans (special antioxidants in flaxseed), tocotrienols (powerful antioxidants related to vitamin E).

-Flaxseed also is a source for the Omega 3 Essential Fatty Acid.
+Flaxseed has antioxidant lignans in it protective of circulatory tissues.
+It is a great plant source for the Omega 3 Essential Fatty Acid.
 That plus the excellent fiber in it make flaxseed popular for reducing cholesterol.

 High quality minerals are very important, especially calcium, magnesium, potassium, and trace minerals.
 Also, the enzymes protease & lipase help clean up arterial plaque and fatty deposits.